 If children are confident develop further, by dividing three-digit numbers by a one- digit number using the formal method of short division (first without remainders and then with remainders).

+Use the language of place value to ensure understanding.
 Make the link to the partitioning method.